 When you do one activity together as a family, such as going to post-dinner walks, jogging on weekends, dancing together, or making your own exercise video are fun ways to do less, but reap more.
 Instead of sending your daughter to her ballet class while his brother to a karate class, why not think of a fitness activity that all of you can enjoy?

-Working out as one delivers tons of benefits, including strengthening the family bond, developing respect for each other and reaching everyone’s fitness goals.
-This also a good way to maximize the time, produce a lesser carbon footprint and have an effective time management.
+Working out as one delivers tons of benefits, including strengthening the family bond, developing respect for each other, and reaching everyone’s fitness goals.
+This is also a good way to maximize time, produce a lesser carbon footprint, and have effective time management.

 Improves everyone’s health.